What Moms Need Most. Part VI: Moms Need a Healthy Marriage

 Moms Need a Healthy Marriage is Part VI of the “What Moms Need Most” series! *You can find the introduction and a link to all of the posts in the series HERE.

-But I’m wondering if maybe this is a really good time to talk about marriage (and everything.)
-Because there is no doubt that when everything seems unsure, we become more sure of what matters most.
-And I’m here to remind you (and me) that your marriage is one of the things that matters most.
+There is no doubt that when everything seems unsure, we become more sure of what matters most.
+And I’m here to remind you (and me) that marriage is one of the things that matters most.

-So, whether your husband’s loud chewing is driving you nuts, or you’ve never appreciated him more…let’s talk marriage.
-And for the sake of this series: marriage in the midst of motherhood.
+So, whether you’re having a difficult time in your marriage, or you’ve never been happier…let’s talk marriage.
+And for the sake of this series: Marriage in the midst of motherhood.

-Because if you’re married with kids I think you’ll agree that nothing changes marriage more than adding kids to the mix.
-Becoming a mother adds beauty, meaning and purpose to our lives…and it also adds stress, exhaustion, and a whole new level of responsibility.
-Having children can be the greatest blessing to a marriage, and it can make a hard marriage…even harder.
-I love to talk about marriage and I hope this conversation will be an encouragement to you!
+Because if you’re married with kids, I think you’ll agree that nothing changes marriage more than raising children.
+Becoming a mother adds beauty, meaning, and purpose to our lives… and it also adds stress, exhaustion, and a whole new level of responsibility.
+Having children can be the greatest blessing to a marriage, but it can make a hard marriage… even harder.

 Now for perspective: If you have found a loving spouse to partner with for the rest of your life, count yourself blessed.
-Of course, no marriage is perfect because no human is perfect — including YOU (and ME.)
-If your marriage has turned out to be different than you thought it would be, welcome to the club…Most of us feel that way to a small or large degree.
-I probably don’t need to tell you this, but I will in case you need a reminder: Marriage…is hard.
+Of course, no marriage is perfect because no human is perfect — including YOU (and ME).
+If your marriage has turned out to be different from what you thought it would be, welcome to the club…Most of us feel that way to some degree.
+I probably don’t need to tell you this, but I will, in case you need a reminder: Marriage… is hard.

 But a good marriage can be a wellspring of strength and support when you are raising kids.
-How many times have I called my husband at work to break down in tears and tell him how this son is doing his thing again and the other one is doing that..With very few words my husband understands and can offer me the kind of love and empathy no one else could.
+How many times have I called my husband at work to break down in tears and tell him how this son is doing his thing again and the other one is doing that…With very few words, my husband understands and can offer me the kind of love and empathy no one else could.
 A strong marriage can be a refuge of strength in the middle of a hard day, or welcome arms to comfort you at the end of one.
-A healthy marriage is so important, especially as you get a glimpse of the future reality that one day all of your kids will be grown and it will be back to…just the two of you.
+A healthy marriage is so important, especially as you get a glimpse of the future reality that one day all your kids will be grown, and it will be back to… just the two of you.

 Moms: A strong marriage is worth your efforts.
 Even while raising kids — especially while raising kids.
 I cannot emphasize enough the importance of making your marriage a really big deal.
 However, I understand that…

 The Struggle is real: When you are in the busy years of raising kids, sometimes marital challenges can feel overwhelming.
-You might have different ideas about parenting styles, disciplinary techniques, priorities and all the rest.
-Extended family can be a blessing, or wreak havoc (and you might have opposite ideas on that, too!)
+You might have different ideas about parenting styles, disciplinary techniques, priorities, and all the rest.
+An extended family can be a blessing or wreak havoc (and you might have opposite ideas on that, too!)
 Expectations can lead to huge disappointments, and on and on the list goes.
 I have heard from countless women who are frustrated with their husband’s role in the family, and I hear you; this is really, really hard stuff.

 But so is divorce, single parenting, and alloftheproblems that come with it.
 There is no such thing as an easy way out.